lucasfranca016/lucasfranca016/README.md

 ### Hi there and welcome to my GitHub page 👋

-My name is Lucas França and i am a Data Science student from Brazil, currently majoring in physics at Universidade Federal do Rio de Janeiro (UFRJ).
+My name is Lucas França and i am a Data Engineer intern from Brazil, currently majoring in physics at Universidade Federal do Rio de Janeiro (UFRJ).
 Gamer, Nerd and Full of ideas.

 ---